Alaska Short-Term Rental Association (ASTRA)

 Alaska tourism economic output (2022–23)

-Host Alaska serves four primary audiences.
+Host Alaska serves three primary audiences.
 Resources for each are below.

 Alaska Residents Who